jecksolovyev/com.whitedoc.docs/docs/source/pages/howToWorkWithPlatform/mainApplication/envelope/envelopeManagement/envelopeManagement.rst

 Envelope list settings
 ======================

-1. You can select how many envelopes are shown on the page in "Items per page" menu.
+1. You can select how many envelopes are shown on the page in "Items per page" menu

 .. image:: picEnvelopeManagement/paginator.png
    :width: 400
    :align: center

-2. On the left side of the page you can navigate through your mailbox folders.
+2. On the left side of the page you can navigate through your mailbox folders

 .. image:: picEnvelopeManagement/folders.png
    :width: 400